hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 6. Edit the DockerFile located in project directory.
 The value of

-“-Djavax.net.ssl.trustStorePassword”  must be same as the value of  “ssl.client.truststore.password” obtained from step 2.
+“-Djavax.net.ssl.trustStorePassword”  must be same as the value of  “ssl.client.truststore.password” obtained from Step 2.

 Note: This value can be configured using config-map.yaml in K3s cluster.